sem-js/js-interview-questions/README.md

 JS Interview Questions (Notes)

+***********
+[4/24/2016]
+Next steps:
+- For the next study group (4/25), let’s focus on getting our list of 10 questions together.
+- I would also like to know who wants to contribute (see below for the short list.)
+- After that, we can start answering the questions, maybe we can each do the research on one question, and come back with an answer.
+Then the whole group can review the answer, and add suggestions as needed.

+These are the people (that I remember) that have shown interest in helping with this project:
+- Matt Morgan
+- Mike Matola
+- Eric Iverson
+- Joshua Colvin
+- others?

+Questions:
+- Tell me about what the THIS keyword means, and how it is used in javascript.
+Give an example.
+- Explain the concept of Closures in javascript.
+Give an example.
+-

+***********
+[3/28/2016]
 Notes:
 - lets start with 10 questions
 - should the questions be focused on exercises or focused on explaining concepts?